THE RELATIONSHIP BETWEEN HOLINESS AND BEAULIEU PREP SCHOOL

-Teachers in the creche undergo training on a annual basis, faculitated by BPS staff.
-Assistance with material and resources for the creche also provied by BPS.
+Teachers in the creche undergo training on an annual basis, facilitated by BPS staff.
+Assistance with material and resources for the creche also provided by BPS.

-Annual shoe and winter clothes collections habve allowed BPS to donate these to the orphans and most vulnerable children.
+Annual shoe and winter clothing collections have allowed BPS to donate these to the orphans and most vulnerable children.

-BPS have rasied funds to install a shadecloth between the creche buildings in order that the children can play outside in summer.
+BPS has raised funds to install a shade-cloth between the creche buildings in order that the children can play outside in summer.